 Under our share ownership guidelines, non-employee directors are required to accumulate Willis Towers Watson shares equal to five times the directors' annual cash retainer of \$125,000 (i.e., \$625,000) within eight years of (i) their appointment to the board of their respective legacy company (for legacy Willis Group or legacy Towers Watson directors who serve on the Board) or (ii) their appointment to the Board.
 The threshold dollar amount is intended to ensure alignment with the Company's long-term strategy and the time period is intended to attract and retain qualified new board members and candidates.
 Ordinary shares, deferred shares, share equivalents, RSUs and restricted shares count toward satisfying the guidelines, but options to purchase shares do not.
 Each director is prohibited from transferring these shares until six months after he or she leaves Board service (other than to satisfy tax obligations on the vesting/distribution of existing equity awards), but is permitted to transfer any shares in excess of this amount.
-If, as a result of share price decline subsequent to a non-employee director meeting the ownership requirement, the non-employee director no longer satisfies the ownership requirement, he or she is not required to buy additional shares to meet the ownership requirement.
-In the event a non-employee director has not met the share ownership requirement, he or she is prohibited from transferring any Willis Towers Watson shares (other than to satisfy tax obligations on the vesting/distribution of existing equity awards).
-In the case of financial hardship, the ownership guidelines may be waived in the discretion of the Compensation Committee until the hardship no longer applies or such other appropriate time as the Compensation Committee determines.
+If, as a result of share price decline subsequent to a non-employee director meeting the ownership requirement, the non-employee director has not meet the share ownership requirement, he or she is not required to buy additional shares to meet the ownership requirement.
+In the event a non-employee director has not meet the share ownership requirement, he or she is prohibited from transferring any Willis Towers Watson shares (other than to satisfy tax obligations on the vesting/distribution of existing equile on the vesting/distribution of existing any Willis Towers Watson shares to meet the hardship no longer applies or such other appropriate time as the Compensation Committee determines.
 All current non-employee directors have satisfied their share ownership requirements.